wolberlab/OpenMMDL/README.md

 #### Install all required dependencies in a separate environment

-OpenMMDL is written in python 3.10 and uses several packages, which can be easily installed on a separate environment using conda (we recommend using miniconda):
+**OpenMMDL** is written in Python 3.10 and uses several packages, which can be easily installed on a separate environment using conda (we recommend using miniconda):